sreelakshmi-kv-tech/minishell-project/README.md

-# minishell-project
+# MiniShell Implementation

-MiniShell Implementation Developed a Linux-based command-line shell using C programming and system calls.
-Implemented process management using fork(), exec(), and wait(), enabling execution of user commands.
-Gained hands-on experience in system-level programming, debugging, and troubleshooting.
+MiniShell is a simple command-line shell developed using C programming on a Linux environment.
+It mimics basic functionalities of a Unix shell.

+## Features
+- Execute user commands
+- Process management using fork(), exec(), and wait()
+- Basic input/output handling
+- Error handling and debugging

+## Technologies Used
+- C Programming
+- Linux System Calls

+## Learning Outcomes
+- Understanding of process creation and management
+- Hands-on experience with Linux environment
+- Improved debugging and problem-solving skills

+## Author
+Sreelakshmi KV